-Please note that the Center is temporarily closed from January 2015 through February 2016.
-For additional information about the closure, visit building conservation project.
+Please note that the Center is temporarily closed through spring 2016 for building conservation.

 Getting Around the Museum

 Complimentary manual wheelchairs and stools are available next to the elevator on the ground floor, on a first-come, first-served basis.
 The Center's galleries, Reference Library, and Study Room are accessible by wheelchair.
 If you have limited mobility or use a wheelchair and require assistance to attend a program in the Lecture Hall, please see the security guard at the information desk in the Entrance Court.
 We request that you arrive ten minutes before the start of the program.
-At this time, the Center's restrooms do not meet the Americans with Disabilities Act 2010 Standards.
+As part of the current building conservation project, restrooms are being remodeled to meet the Americans with Disabilities Act 2010 Standards.

 Sign Language Interpretation

 Sign Language interpretation is available free of charge for public tours, group visits, school tours, and public programs.
 We require two weeks' notice to arrange for an interpreter.

 Assisted listening devices amplify sound for visitors who are hard of hearing.
 A limited number of receivers are available for programs in the Lecture Hall on a first-come, first-served basis.
 Assisted listening devices are free with identification.
 Please visit the information desk to obtain a device prior to the program.